 I love sunshine, fresh air and digging in the soil.
 That's a good thing because I live in Pennsylvania, a land of rocky glacial debris (the glaciers dumped their trash here before melting their way back to the pole.)
 If I want to harvest vegetables, fruit, or enjoying copious clouds of flower blossoms lovingly nurtured by my own hand, weather and luck will weigh in on the probability of success.
-However, there is one harvest we Pennsylvanians can bet on: a harvest of rocks.
+However, there is one harvest we Pennsylvanians can count on: a harvest of rocks.

 Rocks Are Part Of God's Plan

 Personally, I have no problem with rocks.
 Since I expect them, I have the smug satisfaction of never being disappointed.
-They are part of "all things bright and beautiful" on this earth and I dig up a new bounty every time I expand a garden plot.
+They are part of "all things bright and beautiful" on this earth and I dig up a new collection of them every time I expand a garden plot.

 See the picture?
-Some unfortunate gardeners actually must PAY to have them in their hardscape.
+Some unfortunate gardeners actually PAY to have them in their hardscape.
 Not I. I'll admit I do move them to new locations because I have bought into the theory that the tender roots of my plants and rocks have wicked wrestling matches below the surface.
-Ultimately, though, I count on rocks in my garden to be freebies for walls and borders and paths.
+Ultimately, though, I count on rocks in my garden to be freebies for walls, borders ,and paths.

 Clay in the Keystone State

 Bonus Material: CLAY!

 I break it up.
 I mix it in with the brown stuff.
 Hey - I just like excuses to be goofing off outdoors.
-(Hmmm, does this sound like golfers?)
+(Hmmm, this sounds like golfers.)

-Allright, mea culpa.
-I am not Albert Schweitzer.
+Mea culpa.
+Alright, I am not Albert Schweitzer.
 I do not revere ALL life.
-As I dig and stir and mix, often with bare hands, I am bound to encounter white wormy-looking larva of bugs which eat our grass from the roots up.
+As I dig and stir and mix, often with bare hands, I am bound to encounter the white wormy-looking larva of bugs which eat our grass from the roots up. (also known as grubs.)